ovhlabs/knowledge-base/en/_posts/2014-06-18-upload-your-first-object-inside-swift.markdown

 To be authenticated inside your Object Storage, you need to define some environment variables with your account credentials.

 The simpliest way is to download a script to do it.
-You can find it in your control panel, in expert mode.
+You can find it in your control panel, in OpenStack Horizon.
 Then go into _Access & Security_ panel, then into _API Access_ tab.
 Finally, click on _Download OpenStack RC File_.

 ![](http://community.runabove.com/public/files/JvEL9P7dJKRRpPDFEPRK.png)